AashishVerma3707/Product-ShowTime/README.md

 # Product-ShowTime
 Application contain various APIs for booking and retrieving data for latest movie shows.

-SuperUser Username - CurusHealth,
+- SuperUser Username - CurusHealth,
-SuperUser Password- Curus
+- SuperUser Password- Curus,
+- Use "base_url/admin" to Sign-in with above Credentials.

-Note: User Authentication is necessary for booking and getting booked Show data.
+Note: User Authentication is necessary for booking and getting booked Shows data.

 Url to get whole movie list : base_url/latest_shows, Url for booking : "base_url/booking/<primary key of that movie>,